-YJ: Somehow paintings are similar to speakers that are always transmitting energy to audiences…
+YJ: Somehow, paintings are similar to speakers that are always transmitting energy to audiences…

 YJ: But how about conceptual art?

 LM: It often leaves me cold.
-Most conceptual art is based on old and tired concepts, or made to cater to a market.
+Most conceptual art is based on old and tired concepts or made to cater to a market.
 I want to see something that makes me wonder and curious, not something that makes me feel clever because I can decipher its codes.
-It’s good to not understand.
+It’s good not to understand.
 I like some of the conceptual art of the 60s and 70s, but most of the stuff done now is terrible.
-The main problem is that so many artists want to make a living off their artworks, so they remain in a safe zone, afraid to make any realstatements.
-This is at least the situation here in the West, probably there are more brave artists in China and the east, doing political work.
+The main problem is that so many artists want to make a living off their artworks, so they remain in a safe zone, afraid to make any real statements.
+This is at least the situation here in the West; probably, there are more brave artists in China and the east doing political work.